 Trick-or-treaters can go on scavenger hunt to learn about wildlife, collect goodies

 Trick-or-treaters can fill their bags with goodies and learn about wildlife Oct.
-26-27, during Howloween at the Oregon Zoo.
-The event runs from 11 a.m. to 4 p.m. and is free with zoo admission.
+25-26, during Howloween at the Oregon Zoo.
+The event runs from 10 a.m. to 3 p.m. each day and is free with zoo admission.

 In keeping with the zoo's mission, Howloween aims to be educational as well as fun.
 An intriguing scavenger hunt directs trick-or-treaters to easily accessible activity stations throughout the zoo.
 Activities are themed to teach kids about animals around the zoo, and their habitats and adaptations.
-Goody bags filled with candy and prizes will be given out for completed hunts at the zoo's exit.
+Kids can collect treats and prizes as they visit each station.

 The Oregon Zoo is a service of Metro and is dedicated to its mission of inspiring the community to create a better future for wildlife.
 Committed to conservation, the zoo is currently working to save endangered California condors, Columbia Basin pygmy rabbits, Oregon silverspot and Taylor’s checkerspot butterflies, Western pond turtles and Oregon spotted frogs.
 Other projects include studies on black rhinos, Asian elephants, polar bears and bats.

 The zoo relies in part on community support through donations to the Oregon Zoo Foundation to undertake these and many other animal welfare, education and sustainability programs.
 The zoo is located five minutes from downtown Portland, just off Highway 26 at exit 72.
 The zoo is also accessible by MAX light rail line.
 Visitors who travel to the zoo via MAX receive $1.50 off zoo admission.
 Find fare and route information online or by calling TriMet Customer Service at 503-238-RIDE (7433).